alejo-rivera/go-codegen/README.md

 Notice the `{{ .StructName }}` expression:  It's just normal go template code.

 Now, given both files, lets generate the code.
-Run `go generate .` in the package directory, and you'll see a file called `main_generated.go` whose content looks like:
+Run `go generate .` in the package directory, and you'll see a file called `commands_generated.go` whose content looks like:

 ```go